Quantum-Universal-Education/Quantum-Universal-Education.github.io/_posts/2022-06-05-qubits-vs-bits.md

-The idea behind this representation is that a Qubit has a state 0 or |0> if it's amplitude* lies at the top of the sphere, & a state |1> if it lies at the bottom.
+The idea behind this representation is that a Qubit has a state 0 or $\vert 0 \rangle$ if it's amplitude* lies at the top of the sphere, & a state $$\vert 1 \rangle$$ if it lies at the bottom.

 ### Amplitudes and vectors